 One of the lesser known Romanian cultural events is Servus Transilvania Fest.
 Held in the village of Biertan, a UNESCO World Heritage Site, this open-air festival aims to promote talented people from the music, theatre and dance domains.
 Rookie artists perform folk dances, rock and pop music concerts and theatre dramas.
 There is also a Fair of bio and hand-made products where visitors get to know local specialties.

-Festival of Traditional Costume: 20th of August (2018 dates to be confirmed)
+Festival of Traditional Costume: 19th of August

 This event takes place in Gura Raului, a village in Sibiu county, on a Sunday.
 After going to church villagers dress in their best costumes and meet in the center of the village, where they engage in local dances and other festivities.
 At the end of the day villagers and their guests get together for a meal made with local products.